rohit-lakhanpal/apache-activemq-nms-tutorial/README.md

     To test your installation, you can:
     * open the above link in a browser
-    * Click "anage ActiveMQ broker"
+    * Click "Manage ActiveMQ broker"
     * Enter the default username & password which is admin
     * Play around with the UI.
 This will help you better understand how to administer the message broker.
     ![Message Oriented Middleware](http://blogs.mulesoft.com/wp-content/gallery/activemq/activemq-admin.png)